ophirKatz/NodeExpressTypescript/README.md

-A nodeJS template application with ExpressJS written in typescript
+A nodeJS template application with ExpressJS written in typescript.

+Also has a mongodb connection feature.